Go See It! Building a Colony

 Learn about the history of Portsmouth's Black community on a guided walking tour.
 In-class guest speakers are also available for school visits.

 The Fort at No. 4 features guided and self-guided tours of Charlestown, one of New Hampshire's earliest settlements in the 18th century.
-In this open-air museum, students will experience what life was like for those living in Fort No. 4 in the years leading up to and during the French and Indian War.
+In this open-air museum, students will experience what life was like for those living in Fort at No. 4 in the years leading up to and during the French and Indian War.

 Learn about the history of Portsmouth harbor with the Gundalow Company.
 Integrating both science and the history of the Piscataqua River, the Gundalow Company offers numerous education programs both on the waterfront and in the classroom.